Spelljinxer/CITS3002-Project/README.md

 - [ ] Execute Simple Actions on rakeserver
 - [ ] Perform Compiliation and Linking
 - [ ] Test two-tabbed lines that are only a comment w/ C and Python.
+- [ ] Check if the python TODOs are fine.

 <!-- Could update this with more links for the future -->
 # Useful Links idk